Basic Baked Sweet Potatoes

 Sharp knife (adult needed)

-- Turn the oven on to BAKE and set it to 425 degrees.
+- Turn the oven on to bake and set the heat to 425 degrees.

 - Put the sweet potatoes in the baking pan and, using the tip of the knife, poke them in a few places to make teeny holes (so the steam can escape while they're baking).
-Carefully put the baking pan in the oven and bake until tender, 45 minutes to 1 hour.
+Once the oven temperature has reached 425 degrees, carefully put the baking pan in the oven and bake until tender, 45 minutes to 1 hour.

 - Slice each potato open very carefully (remember, it's a hot potato and lots of steam will escape).
 Divide the butter and salt among the sweet potatoes and mash the seasoning in a bit with a fork.

-Did you know?
-In the U.S., we use "sweet potato" and "yam" to mean the same thing—but true yams are a completely different species, native to Africa and Asia.
+In the U.S., we use "sweet potato" and "yam" to mean the same thing — but true yams are a completely different species, native to Africa and Asia.